dfinnis/Darkly/Hidden/README.md

 The robots.txt file is used to tell web crawlers and other well-meaning robots a few things about the structure of a website, including what areas do not contain interesting information (and should therefore not be indexed).

-If you have sensitive areas in your robots.txt file, then you seriously need to review the architecture of your site.
-No sensitive directories should ever be accessible to the public in any way.
-In fact, anything exposed to the public should be secured, whether it is visible or not.

 ## Exploit